C-D

 capitalization of titles – University Style follows the composition titles entry in the AP Stylebook.
 Capitalize principal words, including verbs, prepositions and conjunctions, of four or more letters.
 Capitalize an article – the, a, an – or words of fewer than four letters if it is the first or last word in a title.
 See treatment of titles.

-Carnegie Classification — use this copy: Kent State University holds the esteemed distinction of being one of only five institutions in Ohio to be recognized as a top-tier research university (R1) by the Carnegie Classification of Institutions of Higher Education.
+Carnegie Classification — use this copy: Kent State University holds the esteemed distinction of being one of only seven institutions in Ohio to be recognized as an R1 top-tier research university by the Carnegie Classification of Institutions of Higher Education.

 catalog — the preferred spelling ends with -log, not -logue.